EdDuarte/website/content/sections/talk/_index.md

   Priority: 0.9
 ---

 I have had the wonderful opportunity of attending and speaking at conferences in four different countries.
-Below are some of the projects and papers I presented at these events.
+Below are some of the talks, projects and papers I presented at these events.